baluyotraf/porfolio/docs/stories/posts/20240315-hejda-autoliv/content.md

 ## Motorcycle Airbags

-Autoliv has officially announced its [Motorcycle Airbags] and I was one of the person who is working on it.
+Autoliv has officially announced its [Motorcycle Airbags], and I was one of the person who is working on it.
 Specifically, I was working on the algorithm to detect when should we trigger the airbag.
 It was a lot of watching videos of motorcycles and dummies getting decimated in the crash track and processing